| | |

 Pink Street Lisbon

-Lisbon’s climate is Mediterranean, characterized by mild, rainy winters and warm, dry summers.
-For optimal weather, plan your visit between late spring and early fall when temperatures are pleasant, and the sun graces the city with its warmth.
-Be prepared for occasional rain in the winter months, and pack accordingly.
+Lisbon’s climate is Mediterranean, characterised by mild, rainy winters and warm, dry summers.
+For optimal weather, I recommend planning your visit somewhere in late spring and early fall when temperatures are pleasant, and the sun graces the city with its warmth.
+It’s the moment when the air feels just right, warm enough for evening strolls by the Tagus River yet gentle enough that climbing the city’s hills doesn’t feel like a workout.
+No matter when you go, Lisbon has a way of greeting you with light.
+Although, be prepared for occasional rain in the winter months, and pack accordingly.

 Immerse yourself in Lisbon’s rich culture by familiarizing yourself with local customs.
 Politeness is highly valued, and a warm greeting goes a long way.
-Don’t forget to try a few basic Portuguese phrases—it’s a gesture that locals appreciate and enhances the authenticity of your experience.
+Whether it’s a cheerful “Bom dia” in the morning or a friendly “Boa tarde” in the afternoon.
+Don’t forget to try a few basic Portuguese phrases.
+It’s a gesture that locals appreciate and enhances the authenticity of your experience.

 3. Language